LRG: Luxury Residential Group

 What you should take away and Luxury Residential Group’s two cents:

-Having a title defects is a very common occurrence which is usually picked up by a title examiner, hired by your attorney and paid for by you.
+Title defects occur quite often and are usually picked up by the title examiner, hired by your attorney, and paid for by you at the closing.
 If a defect is found, it is the responsibility of the seller to take care of and have it removed from the title prior to closing.
 Unfortunately, a lot of buyers and sellers these days try to do things themselves(P&S, Closings, and filing of the deed) in order to save themselves money on closing costs and doing a thorough title search is overlooked or something that is unknown by the buyer.
 Buyer BEWARE, if you do this, you run the risk of SIGNIFICANT losses.
 You should ALWAYS hire a professional and experienced attorney.
 If you do not, you might find yourself responsible for paying back former owners, lenders, painters, plumbers, gardeners and pretty much any other contractor you can think of who may have gotten burned by the previous owners.
 You also run the risk of not only losing your property, but having to fight a lengthy court battle to get your funds back.

 Do Your REALLY Want to Sell Your Home Or Condo?